Mike Slinn

 default.tmss snapshot

 This file defines the RME TotalMix Default snapshot.
 Snapshots store the mixer settings.
-Users that load this snapshot can instantly switch between 3 channel layouts (Default, Sax and Harp), and can choose between 2 mute groups (group 1: mute some, group 2: mute all).
+Users that load this snapshot can instantly switch between 3 channel layouts (Default, Sax and Harp), and choose between 2 mute groups (group 1: mute some, group 2: mute all).

 default.tmws workspace